gregsugiyama/AOC_2020/README.md

 # Advent of Code 2020

-Run `Make repl` to start a nREPL server.
+- Run `make repl` to start a nREPL server.
-Run `Make test` to run a unit tests in watch mode.
+- Run `make clj-test` to run a unit tests in watch mode.